Geosoft2/geosoft2-2018/spatial-similarity-calculations/handout.md

 # 5 Calculation of spatial similarity with respect to properties

+  - spatial similarity measurement is different from document/ texts similarity assessment (matching keywords) because:
+  - spatial similarity relations involve various elements, such as spatial relationship, spatial distribution, geometric attributes, thematic attributes and semantic relationship
+  - different application may have different requirements and priorities which makes calculation of spatial similarity relations complicated
+  - the definition of similarity is closely application-oriented, based on corresponding assumptions and functions lay on experience
+  - the spectrum from each spatial similarity degree goes from 0 (not similar at all) to 1 (equal)
+  - “difference” as contra expression for “similarity”

 The upcoming definitions of spatial similarity relations/ degrees are explained with the following example of the two object A1 and A2: